AliBehroozi27/Clash-Royal/README.md

 # Clash-Royal
-basic programming project (university course)
+Basic Programming Project (University Course)

-its a game based on famous game with the same name Clash-Royal using pygame.
+a game based on a famous game with the same name Clash-Royal using pygame.

 Autumn 2018